ngelrojas/my-local-copilot/README.md

 3.1: create a settings to pull models from ollama, using a button or something similar, ollama should be installed an running.

 3.4: create a database to save the conversation, when the user close the vscode, the conversation is saved.

-3.6: put re-answer button in the response chat.

 ### DONE